top of page

 5. Avoid Animal Derivatives/Meal

-We suggest, avoiding dog foods with the first listed ingredient is ‘animal derivative’ or ‘meal’ as these products tend to be much lower in quality.
+We suggest, avoiding dog foods where the first listed ingredient is ‘animal derivative’ or ‘meal’ as these products tend to be much lower in quality.

 'Meal' is animal by-products that have been heat treated and dried with most of the moisture and the fat removed.